ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 **Feel free to ask camp makers for help or information** - if they can't help you they will find someone who can!

-_UK Health Camp is completely **run by volunteers** and relies on support of people like you to enable the event to take place.
-If you’d like to help us out please [sign-up](https://forms.gle/pQmErMgh8F6j9tDb8) to be a Camp Maker._

 ## Pitching and planning